 -

-What merits were there to eschewing all chances to meet new women in order to make more money?
-The main concern here is being so hellbent on having enough money to buy land and build a house while all the while being aware of social stagnation against the many milestones that cousins and nephews are fulfilling left and right.
-That highlights one of the only benefits to a past lifestyle of bugmanism - having had the time and mental space to make friends and understand women better; that is the default social mode these days.
-The age-old paradox emerges - if an older person could somehow merge their current conservative wisdom with the luxury of time they had before, that would be perfect.
-And on the topic on the absolute value of money, is it possible to escape the rat race of lifestyle creep (with a primarily social factor) only to enter the rat race of poverty (with a primarily economic factor)?
-“Next up on my project list is to add a second floor to my log cabin that took ten years to finance.
-Time to live in my car for the next ten years!” and the like.
+A common pitfall for late bloomers - what merit is there to eschewing all chances to meet new women in order to make more money?
+How can one be so hellbent on having enough money to buy land and build a house, while all the while being aware of social stagnation against the many milestones that cousins and nephews are fulfilling left and right.
+This highlights one of the only benefits of bugmanism - having had the time and mental space to make friends and understand women better; that is the default social mode these days.
+The age-old adage emerges - if an older person could somehow merge their current conservative wisdom with the luxury of time they had before, that would be perfect.
 In the first place, just how much can someone rely on land ownership and a lack of rent to be what “saves” them from poverty and what secures them the free time to build community and feel confident enough to go out and talk to women?

 -

-Am I being selfish in robbing any future children I have of the opportunities I myself had growing up by choosing to homeschool them in the countryside?
-Sure, they’ll be less prone to vices (or so I think; alcoholism is rampant in the country) and consumerist tendencies, but they also won’t have as many organized music performances to take part in - performances that in hindsight probably served as some form of self-propelling indoctrination (more on that later) but that also led to the most formative experiences of my life.
-Maybe my worries are unfounded and there are better ways to prevent the corruption of my family?
+Is choosing to homeschool your children in the countryside, as opposed to the city, selfish by robbing them of expericences you probably had growing up?
+Sure, they’ll be less prone to vices (or so you think; alcoholism is rampant in the country) and consumerist tendencies, but they also won’t have as many organized music performances to take part in - performances that in hindsight probably serve as some form of self-propelling indoctrination (more on that later) but that also led to the most formative experiences of peoples’ lives.
+Maybe these worries are unfounded and there are better ways to prevent the corruption of a family?

-As you may have garnered, this trip was primarily meant to gauge my living prospects for the future.
-It sure would be nice to ask those questions right now to the person who has the other 50% stake in that future, but life is seldom that easy and all I can do is revel in the uncertainty and plan according to what someone like that might say.
-I have to be content with a few immediate goals filling the void - moving into a house I own that I can truly call a place of my own.
-Everything else can come afterwards, but having a home base is Stage 1 for someone learning the ropes of self-sustainability.
+As you may have garnered, this trip was primarily a giant daydream about the future.
+Ideally, you’d ask these questions right now to the person who has the other 50% stake in that future, but not everyone has that luxury and all the others can do is revel in the uncertainty and plan according to what someone like that might say.
+Be content with a few immediate goals filling the void, like moving into a house you own that you can truly call a place of your own.
+Everything else can come afterwards, but having a home base can be Stage 1 for learning the ropes of self-sustainability.
 That in itself carries a lot of smaller goals - like learning basic carpentry, welding, car maintenance, plumbing, strength training, self defense, etc. There is plenty to do.
-Even if that means I’m the only person working on this project for the next ten years, I’ll have no doubt that I’ll be working towards the best version of myself I can envision.
+Even if that means you’re the only person working on this project for the next ten years, so be it.